microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_defender/_index.md

     ![Screenshot showing Defender recommendation on Azure Arc-enabled server](./07.png)

 - For this Azure Arc-enabled server the recommendation "A vulnerability assessment solution should be enabled on your virtual machine" provides a ***Quick Fix***.
-It is using an ARM template to deploy the an extention to enable a vulnerability assessment solution on the Azure Arc machine.
+It is using an ARM template to deploy the an extension to enable a vulnerability assessment solution on the Azure Arc machine.

     ![Screenshot showing Defender Quick Fix ARM template](./08.png)